Judiciary of Iraq

-The judiciary of Iraq is composed of apex courts, provincial-level lower courts, the public prosecutor as well as supervisory and advisory authorities.
+The judiciary of Iraq is composed of apex courts, provincial-level lower courts, the public prosecutor as well as supervisory, advisory and cooperation authorities.
 The affairs of the judiciary are administered by the Supreme Judicial Council, and the Judicial Institute is responsible for training Iraqi judges.

 The judiciary of Iraq was altered after the 2003 invasion and subsequent federalization of the country.
 However, since 2017, a trend of systematic reversal of post-2003 federalization has been occurring in favour of centralization.

+The current head of the judiciary is Faiq Zaidan.

 Supreme Judicial Council

 The Supreme Judicial Council manages and supervises the affairs of the federal judiciary.
 It oversees the affairs of the various judicial committees, nominates the Chief Justice and members of the Court of Cassation, the Chief Public Prosecutor, and the Chief Justice of the Judiciary Oversight Commission, as well as lower courts and drafts the budget of the judiciary.
-In 2013, the Council of Representatives passed the Iraqi Federal Court Act, which forbids the Chief Justice of the Supreme Court from also being the head of the Judicial Council, and replaced him with the Chief Justice of the Court of Cassation.
+In 2013, the Council of Representatives passed the Iraqi Federal Supreme Court Act, which forbids the Chief Justice of the Supreme Court from also being the head of the Supreme Judicial Council, and replaced him with the Chief Justice of the Court of Cassation.

 Apex Courts

 Court of Cassation

 According to the Judicial Authority Law of 1963, the Court of Cassation is the apex court of Iraq within the remit of ordinary law; it is the supreme court for all civil courts.
-It is headquartered in Baghdad and consists of a president, a sufficient number of vice-presidents, permanent judges, not less than fifteen permanent judges, delegated judges or rapporteur judges as needed.
+It is headquartered in Baghdad and consists of a chief justice, a sufficient number of deputy chief justices, permanent judges (not less than fifteen permanent judges) as well as delegated judges or rapporteur judges as needed.

 Supreme (Constitutional) Court

 The Supreme Court is an independent judicial body that has the exclusive authority to interpret the constitution and determines the constitutionality of laws and regulations.
 By effect, it is Iraq’s constitutional court; the apex court in the remit of constitutional law, and its verdicts within this remit are binding and not subject to appeal.
 Furthermore, it settles disputes amongst or between the federal government and the regions and governorates, municipalities, and local administrations, and settles accusations directed against the President, the Prime Minister and the Ministers.
 It also ratifies the final results of the general elections for the Council of Representatives.
-In November 2022, the president of the Supreme Judicial Council, Chief Justice Dr. Faiq Zaidan described the name “Federal Supreme Court” as a misnomer, and suggested that the name be changed to “Constitutional Court” befitting its authorities.
+In November 2022, the president of the Supreme Judicial Council, Chief Justice Faiq Zaidan described the name "Federal Supreme Court" as a misnomer, and suggested that the name be changed to "Constitutional Court" befitting its authorities.